-Tung oil however is very thick and so it is often cut down with a solvent.
+Tung oil however is very thick so it is usually cut down with a solvent when used on wood.
 That can be harsh, even if natural.
 I prefer to use 100% natural tung oil without a solvent whenever possible.

 Linseed also comes in different formulations.
 The natural and pure type is polymerized linseed oil from Tried and True.
-This does not contain driers or any other additives.
+This does not contain driers, solvents, or any other additives.

 It does come in variations that have added pigments if you want to get a darker hue.

-Rubio Monocoat is linseed oil-based and comes in a much larger array of colors, however we don’t know the full ingredients list.
+Rubio Monocoat is linseed oil-based and comes in a much larger array of colors, however, we don’t know the full ingredient list.

 2. Hemp and Walnut Oil

 For some folks, tung and linseed oil have too strong of an odor.
-I would need to give those oils a month before they came down to a more reasonable odor level for me.
+If you are chemically sensitive you will need to test the options yourself.

-I love this walnut and beeswax finish and have used it on small projects like toys, but it’s the least durable of the natural oils for floors.
+I love this walnut and beeswax finish and have used it on small projects like toys and decor items, but it’s the least durable of the natural oils for floors.

 Shellac is a natural resin that comes from a beetle mixed into alcohol.
 You can buy it premixed, but it’s not clear if 100% of the ingredients are disclosed.

 I am fine with using the premixed version, but if you want something that you know is 100% natural and safe it’s not a big deal to buy the flakes and mix them with denatured alcohol or Everclear.